 The Greenwall Foundation is

-a Difference in Real-World Bioethics Dilemmas, to support research
+Making a Difference in Real-World Bioethics Dilemmas.
+The Making a

 The Foundation’s vision is to make bioethics integral to decisions in